-With reference to our intended outcomes in this pupil premium strategy, we have analysed and identified the following impacts so far:
+With reference to our intended outcomes in this pupil premium strategy, we have analysed and identified the following impacts at this point in the three-year strategy:

-- 1) Improved oral skills and outcomes for GLD at the end of EYFS and improved vocabulary across the school for disadvantaged pupils: - Despite children entering Early Years at low starting points and emerging within all areas, 50% of disadvantaged children in EYFS achieved GLD.
+1) Improved oral skills and outcomes for GLD at the end of EYFS and improved vocabulary across the school for disadvantaged pupils:

+- Despite children entering Early Years at low starting points and emerging within all areas, broadly 50% of disadvantaged children in EYFS achieved GLD over the past 2 years.
 This is the first publication since the 2021/22 EYFS reforms were introduced in September 2021.
 As part of those reforms, the EYFS profile was significantly revised.
-It is therefore not possible to directly compare 2021/22 assessment outcomes with earlier years. - To improve vocabulary for disadvantaged children across the whole school, we joined a 'Vocabulary Project' to ensure a whole school approach to the teaching of vocabulary.
+It is therefore not possible to directly compare 2021/22 assessment outcomes with earlier years. - To improve vocabulary for disadvantaged children across the whole school, we are continuing to embed our 'Vocabulary Project' to ensure a whole school approach to the teaching of vocabulary.
 This approach includes the pre-teaching of vocabulary across all subjects.
-The impacts of this have been evidenced in conversations with the children (pupil voice) and in the children's work where the teaching of vocabulary is explicit. - Working across network schools has also enabled staff to share good practice of the teaching of vocabulary.
+The impacts of this have been evidenced in conversations with the children (pupil voice) and in the children's work where the teaching of vocabulary is explicit.